-How to start conversations about the HOPE framework
+How to share the HOPE framework with others

-When families, professionals, communities, and organizations incorporate the promotion of positive childhood experiences (PCEs) into their lives and work through the implementation of the HOPE framework, we can create a lasting positive impact on children’s growth into healthy, resilient adults.
-The HOPE National Resource Center aims to spread the awareness and practice of PCEs across the country and the world.
+When families, professionals, communities, and organizations use the HOPE framework to promote positive childhood experiences (PCEs) in their lives and work, they can create a lasting positive impact on children’s growth into healthy, resilient adults.
+The HOPE National Resource Center is growing a movement to spread the practice of PCEs across the country and the world.

 The HOPE framework

-The Healthy Outcomes from Positive Experiences (HOPE) framework is a strengths-based flexible approach to supporting children and families by prioritizing the promotion of equitable access to positive childhood experiences.
+The HOPE framework is a strengths-based, flexible approach to supporting children and families by prioritizing the promotion of PCEs.
 While many models and frameworks also celebrate strengths and promote holistic views of people, the HOPE framework offers a complete approach to practicing PCEs.

 Adverse Childhood Experiences (ACEs)